With chicken prices soaring, Sanderson Farms sold for $4.5B

 Wayne Farms has more than 9,000 employees.
 It makes products under brand names including Wayne Farms fresh and prepared chicken; Platinum Harvest premium fresh chicken; Chef's Craft gourmet chicken; Naked Truth premium chicken and Ladybirdy premium chicken.

-After falling last year, chicken prices have begun to surge.
-Major restaurant chains, seizing on demand, have begun to offer their own variations of fried chicken sandwiches, further heightening demand.
+The price increases have been compounded by demand from major restaurant chains.
+McDonald’s Corp., Popeyes Louisiana Kitchen Inc., Wendy’s Co. and Burger King have all recently introduced new variations of chicken sandwiches.
+McDonald’s cited chicken sandwiches, as well as a chicken McNugget meal promotion with the boy band BTS, for its better-than-expected second quarter sales.

+Some dine-in chains, like Applebee's and Chilis, which were forced to close dining rooms during the pandemic, have also launched delivery-only chicken wing brands.

-McDonald's cited sales of chicken sandwiches as part of the reason it's revenue spiked, and shortages are causing prices surges.
-In a conference call with investors, WingStop, the chicken wing chain, said a little over a week ago that the price for wings on the spot market are up 125% and it sees more of the same for the rest of the year.
+In conference call with investors last week, WingStop, the chicken wing chain, said the price for wings on the spot market are up 125%, and it expects more of the same for the rest of the year.

 Sales at Sanderson Farms soared more than 34% during the second quarter compared with the same three-month period last year.